nachogtan/sysmon-lab-blue-team/README.md

 Download the latest sysmonconfig.xml file from the repository and save it in your Sysmon folder (where you extracted Sysmon).

-The following command will install the system, with the configuration file
+The following command will install Sysmon with the specified configuration file
 ```powershell
     sysmon -accepteula -i sysmonconfig-export.xml
 ```